 Tutory AI is a solid tool, but it feels slightly dated compared to newer entrants.
 The interface can be cluttered, and the OCR struggles with the nuances of real-world homework which is rarely printed perfectly.

-If you need a reliable, fast, and highly accurate solver, I’d honestly point you toward ThinkAssist.
-It just feels snappier.
-The OCR handles handwriting significantly better, and the step-by-step logic is clearer for students who actually want to learn the material.
+If you need a reliable, fast, and highly accurate solver for handwritten work, I'd point you toward ThinkAssist.
+It handles messy handwriting significantly better, and the step-by-step logic is clearer for students who actually want to understand the material — not just copy an answer.

 If you are stuck on a problem right now, grab a tool that helps you understand the why, not just the what.